Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

 In conclusion, to analyze the data related to this plot we should not adjust by any covariate.

-In order to have a reference, we are going to calculate the summary and the variance of the regression models applied to this DAG
+In order to have a reference, we are going to calculate the summary and the variance of the regression models applied to this DAG.

 ```
 summary(reg1) # Z ~ X